 These Lower Mississippian age crinoids of Indiana were mined from a crinoid lens discovered within a ravine leading into Indian Creek during the early 1980s.
 The geologic unit from which they were obtained is called the Ramp Creek member of the Edwardsville formation.
 The crinoid deposit is characterized by being contained within an unusually thick homogenous bed of siltstone measuring two feet in thickness.
 The crinoids were contained within the bottom six to eight inches of the bed, which also featured graded bedding, such that the upper portion of the layer was finer grained and devoid of fossils.
 I interpreted it to be an instantaneous deposit in which the crinoids were buried alive with their associated fauna.
-Among the contemporaneous fossils are intact platycerid gastropods and starfish, along with fragments of sponges and bryozoans.
-Infrequent brachiopods were present and an intact valve of a medium sized bivalve was found and also a compressed nautilus shell that was mostly intact.
+Among the contemporaneous fossils are intact platycerid gastropods and starfish associations.
+Infrequent brachiopods were present along with large fragments of glass sponges and frequent pieces of fenestrate bryozoans.
+Half of a large elongate bivalve mollusc was found and also an intact conularid and compressed nautilus shell that is also mostly intact.

-The crinoids were collected during day long excursions, normally with the aid of a helper, along with the use of a large portable rock saw, shovels, pry bars, sledge hammers, drill bits, and of course, wedges.
-After a day of mining a good portion of the deposit had been "sawed" out and excavated using the prybars and drill bits along with sledges.
-It was always necessary to saw off the upper portion of the two foot thick silstone so that the bottom portion could be wedged out in lengths along the face of the exposure.
-Horizontal cuts were made into the siltstone across the length of the bed at 6 inches or less intervals and then vertical cuts were made at similar intervals to create partitions that could be knocked out with a chisel or wedge using a hand sledge.
-This was done to remove roughly 16 inches of the top of the layer down to its' lower 8 inches.
-The remaining portion of the bed was excavated afterward through the use of 6 foot pry bars along with wedges driven by a 16 or 18 lb. sledge hammer.
-The slabs and pieces that were removed taken during the day were then carried to the car at day's end.
+The crinoids were collected during day long excursions normally with the aid of a helper, along with the use of a large portable Stihl rock saw, shovels,picks, a rock hammer, two 6 foot pry bars, a 16 and 18 lb sledge hammer, a tempered jackhammer drill bit, and of course, 2 wedges.
+After a long day of mining a small portion of the deposit was "sawed" out and excavated using the prybars and drill bits and sledges.
+It was always necessary to saw off the upper portion of the two foot thick silstone in order for the bottom portion to be wedged out in lengths along the face of the exposure.
+Horizontal cuts were made into the siltstone across the length of the bed at 6 inch or less intervals and then vertical cuts were made at similar intervals to create partitions that could be extracted using a chisel or wedge and a hand sledge.
+This was done to remove roughly 16 inches off the top of the layer down to where the crinoids were within the lower 6 to 8 inches.
+That remaining portion of the bed was excavated afterward by using the 6 foot pry bars after the wedges had been driven beneath the bed.
+The slabs and pieces that were removed during the day were then carried to the car at day's end.
 Normally it would take about three hours or more of driving each way to and from the locality from where I was living in Ohio, so collecting days were long.
 Many return visits were made over the next years, most occurring after my relocation to Oklahoma where I had become employed within the petroleum industry.
 I last visited and worked this locality during the mid 1990s and then I made a trip to this area in 2016.
 At that time I learned that the property owners who used to allow me access had sold their land to the Indiana State Park System.
 Perhaps one day I will be able to show someone from the Parks department where the site is.
 The deposit had a width of about 25 feet and the center of the deposit was still producing but had become more inaccessible due to the overburden of the creek bank.

 This portion of a large slab contains two Agaricocrinus splendens crinoid crowns along with the crinoid Pachylocrinus aequalis and the crinoid Abrotocrinus unicus and is only partially prepared.
 This is the bottom of the layer but the last two pictures are of the bottom overturned.
 This piece fits to a much larger slab that it was broken off of.
 It was mined during the month of August in 1982.

 This is the crinoid Taxocrinus colletti that was collected early within the mining of the deposit.
 The crown was exposed approximately eight inches from the bottom of the layer and excavated as a piece with only a portion of the stem unfortunately.
 Few of this genus of crinoid were recovered from the deposit, one other being less than half this size and two others as small juveniles.
 Taxocinus is reported to be rare within the Indian Creek fauna and this deposit is no exception.
-The crown of this crinoid has only been cleaned with clip end of a Bic pen plastic cap and only the stem has been cleaned using an air abrasive.
+The crown of this crinoid has only been cleaned with the clip end of a Bic ink pen plastic cap.
+Only the stem has been cleaned using an air abrasive.

 The three crinoid crowns featured below are Platycrinites saffordi.
 This species was generally represented by large sized individuals.
-The species was normally found without the stem attached, while long lengths of stems were found separately missing their crowns.
-Invariably a platycerid gastropod would be attached to one side of the crinoid cup.
+The crinoid was normally found without the stem attached though, while long lengths of stems were found separately missing their crowns.
+Invariably a platycerid gastropod would be attached to one side of the crinoid crowns.

 These are two Gilbertsocrinus tuberosus crinoid crowns Both of these crowns are missing their stems but a couple others were found with their stems attached.